Ben Crosby

 You’ve had a million-dollar idea sitting in your back pocket just waiting for the right time and resources to realize it.

 Then one day, you’re taking the elevator up to your office when the door dings early.
 Suddenly, in walk Mark Cuban, Barbara Corcoran and Kevin O’Leary (or whichever “Shark Tank” sharks are your favorite).
-After a moment of disbelief, the door closes and you finally have the captive audience of investors you’ve been waiting for, but there’s only one problem: You only have your business card and a 30-second elevator ride to win them over.
+You finally have the captive audience of investors you’ve been waiting for, but there’s only one problem: You only have your business card and a 30-second elevator ride to win them over.
+In other words, your only path to a strong impression is delivering elevator pitch messaging that’s both pitch concise and emotionally engaging.

-In this blog, we’ll be diving into everything you need to know about developing and delivering the perfect elevator pitch that leaves a lasting impression and helps you get ahead.
+In this blog, we’ll dive into everything you need to know about developing and delivering the perfect elevator pitch that leaves a lasting impression and helps you get ahead, ensuring you always have an effective elevator pitch ready to go.

 What Is an Elevator Pitch?

 A compelling elevator pitch only needs about 30 seconds to explain the idea or product, why it’s valuable and why the other person needs it.
-For reference, that’s about 60-90 words — or about the length of this definition.
+For reference, that’s about 60-90 words.
+When you write elevator pitch copy, think of it as a micro-story designed to hook your listener before the elevator doors open.

 When To Use an Elevator Pitch

 Despite the name, an elevator pitch can take place in almost any location.
 While you’re likely not going to run into the cast of “Shark Tank” any time soon, there’s always a chance you could find a potential investor in your day-to-day life.
-However, it’s far more likely you’ll be able to find your target audience at a networking event for other professionals.
+However, it’s far more likely you’ll find your target audience at a networking event for other professionals, where body language, eye contact and a polished pitch introduction all work together.

-If you’re a job seeker searching for a potential employer, try having a personal elevator pitch prepared for the next career fair you attend.
-By memorizing a short speech on your specific skills and experience, you’ll be ready to deliver a successful pitch that could land you an interview for your dream job.
+For example, if you’re a job seeker searching for a potential employer, try having a personal elevator pitch prepared for the next career fair you attend.
+By memorizing a short speech on your specific skills and experience, you’ll be ready to deliver a successful pitch that could land you an interview for your dream job and keep your career goals front and center.

 How To Write an Elevator Pitch

 While the specifics of your pitch will depend on whatever it is you’re trying to sell, crafting the perfect elevator pitch isn’t all that complicated.
-All it takes is 5 simple steps:
+All it takes is 5 simple steps, each focused on helping you create pitch clarity and impact:

 1. Introduce Yourself, Your Company and Your Idea

 Explaining the solution is the most fundamental part of an elevator speech, so it’s essential to spend your time crafting this section.
 More than just communicating why your solution, company or idea is useful, you’ll need to articulate the key value propositions you’re able to deliver.
-This will differentiate you from the competition and demonstrate what your audience stands to gain.
+A strong elevator pitch highlights measurable benefits — increased revenue, saved time or enhanced efficiency — and it does so in language that’s pitch concise yet powerful.

 3. Define Your Goals and Mission

 Whether you’re persuading a potential client or leaving a lasting impression on a potential employer, you’ll want to clearly communicate your personal (or organizational) goals and overall mission.
 For example, my short pitch example might go something like, “I’m a writer at Brafton.
 We’re a content marketing agency committed to helping clients unlock their brand’s full potential with high-quality, data-driven content.”
-This clearly describes who I am and what Brafton does without getting too wordy.
+This clearly describes who I am and what Brafton does without getting too wordy, and it aligns my skills career goals with the listener’s potential needs.

 4. Close With a Clear Action or Next Steps